 Smog-sucking electric vacuum cleaner could combat Beijing air pollution as soon as 2016

-Dutch designer Daan Roosegaarde has developed an “electronic vacuum cleaner” that could potentially suck up urban smog.
-The new cleaner uses copper coils to create an electrostatic field that pulls smog particles from the air.
-Roosegaarde is already in talks with the mayor of Beijing, who could employ the innovative solution to address the city’s air pollution issues.
+At Meet the Media Guru this year, Dutch designer Daan Roosegaarde presented the “Smog free project”, an “electronic vacuum cleaner” that could potentially suck up urban smog.
+According to Roosegaarde, the brilliant design could be ready to go as soon as 2016.
+The cleaner works by using copper coils to create an electrostatic field that pulls smog particles from the air, and Roosegaarde is already in talks with the mayor of Beijing to put the machine in a city park to give city dwellers fresh air.
+The innovative solution could be instrumental in addressing the city’s air pollution issues.

 Roosegaarde’s smog vacuum cleaner purifies the air surrounding the system, giving people nearby fresh, clean air to breathe.
 The system is made up of buried coils of copper that are installed in a large area.
 Smog particles within the perimeter of the coils are drawn toward the ground, creating a clearing of fresh air 165-190 feet in diameter.
 These polluted particles are then collected and disposed of.

 The project was inspired by Beijing’s severe air pollution, which Roosegaarde experienced first hand during a recent trip to the city.
 After observing fluctuations of smog layers that covered the city from day to day, he decided to develop a design solution that would improve quality of life for local residents.

 Roosegaarde will further develop the technology for Beijing and eventually install the copper coil vacuum under grass in a clean, park-like setting.
 Although the vacuums won’t eliminate the source of air pollution, they can bring temporary relief and protect citizens from a slew of pollution-related health problems.
 Roosegaarde hopes to have the system running by 2016.